aws-observability/aws-otel-test-framework/docs/testing-framework-design.md

 #### 1.1 Goals

-* Support test cases for both AWS Otel Collector and Otel SDKs, test cases include end to end test, performance/soaking test and canary test.
+* Support test cases for both ADOT Collector and Otel SDKs, test cases include end to end test, performance/soaking test and canary test.
 * Support multiple platforms: EC2, ECS/FARGATE, EKS/FARGATE
-* Support multiple backends to validate: CloudWatch, XRay, Managed Prometheus.
+* Support multiple backends to validate: Amazon CloudWatch, AWS X-Ray, Amazon Managed Prometheus.
 * Be able to integrate with Github Workflow, but shouldn't be coupled.
 * Be able to run locally for debugging.